Spinel: Color and Magnetism

 0.03ct., Weak, SI 55

-Exactly which portion of the magnetic susceptibilities of the Cobalt Spinels shown above is due to cobalt and which to iron is difficult to say.
-Cobalt oxide is equally as magnetic as iron oxide, but approximately 20 times less cobalt than iron is needed to produce blue color.
-We suspect that the small amount of cobalt in the examples above is barely detectable with a magnetic wand when the floatation method is used, and the cobalt content could be too low to be measurable with a Hoover balance (SI < 20).
-Any measurable magnetic susceptibility is likely due to iron.
-In the 2015 study by Boris Chauvire et al., a natural Cobalt Spinel from Viet Nam with saturated blue color contained only 1236 parts per million cobalt (approx. 0.16% cobalt oxide), which would likely be high enough to create a weak magnetic response and perhaps contribute some portion to measurable magnetic susceptibility.
+Cobalt oxide is equally as magnetic as iron oxide, but much less cobalt than iron is needed to produce blue color.
+Cobalt concentrations in Spinel are measured in parts per million.
+We suspect that the small amount of cobalt in the examples above is not detectable with a magnetic wand even when the sensitive floatation method is used, and the cobalt content is almost certainly too low to be measurable with a Hoover balance (SI < 20).
+Any measurable magnetic susceptibility in Cobalt Spinel is likely due entirely to iron.

 Treated natural Spinel gems that have been diffused on the surface with cobalt have pure blue color and can look similar to genuine Cobalt Spinel.
 And like genuine Cobalt Spinel, cobalt-diffused Spinel gems appear red under a Chelsea filter and fluoresce red under longwave UV light.
 They also show a pronounced cobalt spectrum under a spectroscope.
 The gem shown below is weakly magnetic, most likely due to natural iron, as the amount of cobalt used in diffusion is very small.